-Any student on our learning support register will receive an Individual Education Plan (IEP).
+Any student on Level 2 or above on the learning support register will receive an Individual Education Plan (IEP).
 IEPs will state a category of need.
-A student will have academic, social/emotional and/or physical/behavior/communication targets, which will be set by the Inclusion Lead (or his/her designees).
-These targets will be reviewed with the student's parents alongside the homeroom teacher and any outside agencies working with the studentsuch as Educational Psychologists or therapists if this applies.
+A student will have academic, social/emotional and/or physical/behavior/communication targets, which will be set in collaboration with the Inclusion Lead (or his/her designees), classroom teachers, outside support providers, and parents.
+These targets will be reviewed with the student's parents alongside the homeroom teacher and any outside agencies working with the student such as Educational Psychologists or therapists if this applies.
 All students placed on an IEP will still have full access to mainstream education; however, it may be modified to ensure the student can access, progress, and succeed at his/her own individual level where necessary.

-Students who receive intensive Level 3 Support will be supported by a 1:1 Individual Learning Support Assistant, which is parent-funded.
+Students who receive intensive Level 3 Support will be supported by a 1:1 Individual Learning Support Assistant, which is parent funded.
 The ILSA might be full-time or part-time, depending on the student's needs.
 Once an ILSA is in place, parents will be asked to sign a Memorandum of Understanding (MOU) and an Individual Service Agreement (ISA) to ensure there is clarity between the school andparents, whilst also outlining the purpose and ensuring compliance.